 A more powerful incarnation of this feature is the automatic generation of formulae.
 If you have, for example, five columns of numbers and you want to sum each column, you can simply AutoSum the first column, then use data-fill to drag the formula across the other four columns.
-The beauty of this is that the formula isn't copied exactly, but is modified for each column.
-If column one has the sum of cells A1 to A6, then column two would automatically perform the sum of B1 to B6 etc. This intelligent copying of formulae is operating on the relative positions of cell contents rather than their absolute position.
+If column one has the sum of cells A1 to A6, then column two would automatically perform the sum of B1 to B6 etc.